vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/home.md

 By default, media links set in `blog.medias` is displayed, while you can also set `medias` in frontmatter with `name` `icon` and `url` for each media to override.

+Contents from markdown are hided by default, you can set `content` to `true` to show them.

 ::: info Living Demo

 - [A portfolio demo](../../demo/portfolio-home.md)